 Queen’s University Belfast is a driver of innovation and talent based on excellence.
 Throughout the University, our academics are collaborating across disciplines and with outside agencies and institutions on projects of world significance.
 We are connected and networked with strategic partnerships across the world, helping us to expand our impact on wider society locally, nationally and globally.
 The University is committed to attracting, retaining and developing the best global talent within an environment that enables them to realise their full potential.

 We are a leader in gender equality and diversity, and are one of the UK’s most successful universities in the Athena SWAN initiative which promotes gender equality and career progression.
 The University holds an Athena SWAN sliver award.
-We are ranked 1st in the UK for knowledge transfer partnerships, (Innovate UK) 85th in the world in the Times Higher Education Impact Rankings 2023; and over 99% of Queen’s research environment was assessed as world-leading or internationally excellent (REF 2021).
+We are ranked 1st in the UK for knowledge transfer partnerships, (Innovate UK); in the Top 200 in the world in the Times Higher Education Impact Rankings 2024; and over 99% of Queen’s research environment was assessed as world-leading or internationally excellent (REF 2021).

 Based in Belfast, a modern capital city, our beautiful campus is surrounded by abundant acres of parkland and is renowned as one of the safest and affordable cities in the UK.
 The choice of local Schools from pre-nursery upwards are some of the best available, and lovers of the outdoors can enjoy any number of activities from rowing and kayaking to top class golf among many others.
 We are immensely proud of what our city and our University will offer you.